Jim Radja's Genealogy Research

 Sister Mary Andrew ca 1934

 Annie Marasovich was enumerated with Andrija Marasović on the census of 5 January 1920 at Chicago as Annie Marasovich.
-Listed as 'Annie', 5 years old, attending school, able to read and write, born in Illinois, father and mother born in Croatia, speaks English, occupation 'none'.3
+Listed as 'Annie', 5 years old, attending school, able to read and write, born in Illinois, father and mother born in Croatia, speaks English, occupation 'none'.4

 Annie Marasovich was enumerated with Andrija Marasović, Jennie Marasovich and Edward Joseph Marasovic on the census of 17 April 1930 at 10732 Avenue "O", Chicago, Illinois, as Anna Marasovich.
-Listed as 17 years old, does not live on a farm, single, has not attended school or college in last six months, born in Illinois whereas her father and mother were born in Yugoslavia, she can read, write and speak English, employed as a assembler in a kitchenware factory, not a veteran.8
+Listed as 17 years old, does not live on a farm, single, has not attended school or college in last six months, born in Illinois whereas her father and mother were born in Yugoslavia, she can read, write and speak English, employed as a assembler in a kitchenware factory, not a veteran.9

-Sister Mary Andrew Marasovich Order of Carmel lived at St. Patrick's Home and Mount Carmel Home on West 54th Street from 1939 to 1941 at New York, New York.
-She was Professed into Order of Carmelite for the Aged and Infirm on 9 December 1940.11 She was employed from July 1941 to December 1952 at St. Leo's College, St. Leo, Florida.
+She was became a nun with the Sisters of St. Francis in 1932 at Joliet, Illinois.
+She was entered the Carmelite Sisters for the Aged and Infirm.
+Was received as a novice on 8 September 1939, made her First Profession of temporary vows on 9 December 1940 and made her perpetual vows on 30 May 1946.
+Served as a cook.
+On 30 January 1939 at Queen of Carmel Convent, St. Leo Benedictine Abbey, St. Leo, Florida.10,11,12 She was employed by St. Patrick's Home and Mount Carmel Home on West 54th Street from 1939 to 1941 at New York, New York.
+She was Professed into Order of Carmelite for the Aged and Infirm on 9 December 1940.12 She was employed from July 1941 to December 1952 at St. Leo's College, St. Leo, Florida.
 She gathers with her nieces and nephews circa 1942 at Chicago.13 Sister Mary Andrew appeared in the backyard of the Radja's around 1943.
-As of 30 May 1946, Annie Marasovich was also known as Sister Mary Andrew Marasovich Order of Carmel.14 She made her Final Profession into the Order of Carmelite for the Aged and Infirm on 30 May 1946.11 St. Leo's College closed in in December 1952.
+She was Final Profession into Order of Carmelite for the Aged and Infirm on 30 May 1946.12 She was St. Leo's College closed in December 1952.
 She was employed in 1953 at St. Rita's Home, 880 Greenlawn Avenue, Columbus, Ohio.
 She was employed from 1953 to 1962 at Sacred Heart Home, North Miami, Florida, The Probate of her mother Ivanica's estate lists her at St Rita's Home 1415 e.
-Broad St, Columbus, Ohio.15
+Broad St, Columbus, Ohio.14 She and Carolyn Radja, Edward Joseph Marasovic, Zora Granich and Marija Ivanica Kovack were the heirs of the estate of Ivanica Marasovich probated on 27 October 1961 at Probate Court of Cook County, Richard J. Daley Center, Chicago, Illinois.
+Caroline Radja and Edward Marasovich acted as Executors.

-On 30 November 1961, Mr. Jerome J. Smerz, appraiser, testified that no 'goods or chattels' of the estate have come to his knowledge.
 The Claude E. Griesel Mortuary, represented by Grace Griesel, submitted a voucher of $1,701.05 for 'Directorial Services' in the funeral of Ivanica.
 This included $795 for the casket.
-On 1 November, the Executors submitted to the Court an inventory of estate assets:

 1. Unecumbered and unimproved Lot 13, adjacent to 10732 Ave O, Chicago.